 Basically eat high quality and in moderation.
 For example, have a couple pieces of good quality dark chocolate instead of a crappy Hershey bar.

-I do eat delicious slabs of butter on high quality sourdough bread, just not everyday.
+I do eat delicious slabs of grass fed butter on high quality sourdough bread, just not everyday.
 Avocado toast was popular in my house years before it became the trendy over-priced bistro offering it is today.
 But the older I get the more I need to watch my carb intake.

 2. Sugar is not your friend

-We’ve all heard how bad sugar is so I wont go into details other than to say it truly is one of the worst things you can put in your body.
+We’ve all heard how bad sugar is so I wont go into details other than to say it’s truly one of the worst things you can put in your body.
 It’s also one of the hardest things to give up.
 If a sweet tooth is your downfall start replacing it with better choices.